skroutz/mistry/README.md

 Development
 ---------------------------------------------------

-To run the tests, the [Docker daemon](https://docs.docker.com/install/) is assumed to be running.
+To run the tests, the [Docker daemon](https://docs.docker.com/install/) should be running and SSH access to localhost should be configured.

 ```shell
 $ make test